 Traditionally, Pâté Chinois is made using canned creamed corn, however, my Grandmother was not a fan of creamed corn, so she would use fresh corn instead.

-That version is what has been passed down in our family, and it’s the one we’re sharing with you today.
 But, if you’d like to try it using creamed corn, I’d suggest making your own creamed corn, rather than using the canned version.
 (It’s actually quite easy.)

 Pâté Chinois (Quebec Style Shepherd's Pie)